Decidable By Construction: Design-Time Verification for Trustworthy AI: Consequences of the Composition

 This prevents over-consultation: the module will not accept a response whose integration would perturb the model's state more than the disagreement that motivated the consultation in the first place.
 The criterion is measurable, enforced at every consultation event, and provides a formal bound on the cumulative effect of external knowledge integration.

-Independent validation supports this approach.
-Roy et al.'s $\lambda$-RLM framework~\citep{roy2026ycombinator} demonstrates that typed structural control of inference converts exponential accuracy decay to polynomial decay, with gains up to $+21.9$ accuracy points and $4.1\times$ latency reduction.
-Their results confirm the core insight: when inference-time reasoning is governed by typed structure, the reliability characteristics change qualitatively.
+Independent evidence supports this approach.
+Roy et al.'s $\lambda$-RLM framework~\cite{roy2026ycombinator} demonstrates that typed structural control of inference converts exponential accuracy decay to polynomial decay, with gains up to $+21.9$ accuracy points and $4.1\times$ latency reduction.
+Their results provide independent evidence for the core insight that typed structure improves inference reliability: when inference-time reasoning is governed by typed structure, the reliability characteristics change qualitatively.